Our vision

 Skilling up

-This paper shows how the UK could implement a new scheme to support small businesses and workers whilst also filling skill shortages.
+This paper shows how the UK could implement a new scheme to support small businesses and workers while also filling skill shortages.

 Skilling up: How we fill skill shortages after the pandemic.